About Making Beautiful Things

 Calhoun has taught at Seattle University and the Cornish College of Arts.
 She is currently a Mentor in the Children's Literature Fellows at Stony Brook University.
 Calhoun is a co-founder of the literacy social media project, readergirlz, recipient of the National Book Foundation’s Innovations in Reading Prize.
 She offers private on-line mentoring in creative writing for adults and children.

-Calhoun makes her beautiful things beside the wild Nisqually River in Washington state.
-Not only does the natural world inspire her writing, it’s also the basis for her sculpture.
+Dia Calhoun keeps makes beautiful things beside the wild Nisqually River in Washington state.
+The natural world is the inspiration for both her sculpture and writing.